sarthmit/Compositional-Attention/README.md

 ## Compositional-Attention
 ___
-This repository contains the official implementation for the paper Compositional Attention: Disentangling Search and Retrieval.
+This repository contains the official implementation for the paper **[Compositional Attention: Disentangling Search and Retrieval](https://arxiv.org/abs/2110.09419)**.

 Our code is built on top of open-sourced implementations of multiple different tasks.
 We thank and reference these helpful implementations below.